 But as for the general election on Tuesday, November 4?
 Now that’s a different story.
 I’ll certainly do something, though I’m not sure what just yet.
 Stay subscribed to this blog, and I’ll keep you informed of my plans.

-Inspired by Jeremiah Owyang’s efforts to gather and track messages from Twitter users’ chatter around Super Bowl ads on Sunday night, I’ve started a little experiment of my own and created an Ivoted account on Twitter.
+Inspired by Jeremiah Owyang’s efforts to gather and track messages from Twitter users’ chatter around Super Bowl ads on Sunday night, heart I’ve started a little experiment of my own and created an Ivoted account on Twitter.

 The idea is simple: Once you’ve voted on this Super Tuesday, send a Twitter message to @Ivoted.
 If you’d like, you can also reveal your vote.